Can You Put Pottery in the Dishwasher?

 This fact is especially true for painted pieces.
 To retain the color of the paint, the pottery sits at a lower temperature in the kiln, so it will likely not hold up when it enters the dishwasher.
 Even materials that claim to be dishwasher safe will lose this feature when they are hand-painted due to high temperature.

-You should even avoid putting most types of stoneware in the dishwasher.
+Of all the types of pottery, stoneware pottery is among the most durable.
+Yet, you should even avoid putting most types of stoneware in the dishwasher.
 While it is technically dishwasher safe, it should not have moisture on its surface for as long as a dishwasher cycle would require.
-A quick hand-wash is a much better option.
+A quick hand-wash of your stoneware dish is a much better option.

 Earthenware, especially, should never enter the dishwasher.
-The material is far too soft, and the creation process involves much less heat than other pottery forms.
+Earthenware dishes and pieces are far too soft, and the creation process involves much less heat than other pottery forms.

 Generally, it is best not to put clay pottery in the dishwasher.